 The ITC can be applied to solar systems installed after January 1, 2006 on a primary or secondary residence in the United States that you own.
-Initially, the credit applied to 30% of the total cost — for panels, accessories, labor and equipment — although the percentage may range from 26-30%, depending on the installation date of your solar system.
-There is no cap on the amount you can claim.
+Initially, the credit applied to 30% of the total cost — for panels, accessories, equipment and labor — although it may range from 26-30%, depending on when your solar system was installed.
+There is no cap on the claim amount.

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now dubbed the Clean Energy Credit.
-The Clean Energy Credit is valid until 2035.
-Any solar installation project that is completed between January 1, 2022 and December 31, 2032 may qualify for a 30% tax credit.
-This amount will decrease slightly each year until the current program ends.
-The program expansion also makes it easier to get credit for energy storage systems, beginning in 2023.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+The new Clean Energy Credit is valid until 2035.
+You can now receive a 30% credit for solar systems that began installation on or after January 1, 2022 and will be done by December 31, 2032.
+This credit will then decrease annually until it expires.
+The expansion also makes it easier to get credit for energy storage systems, starting in 2023.

-More information about the new Inflation Reduction Act can be found here.
-The easiest way to fully understand how the new Clean Energy Credit applies to you is to get in touch with your local Macedon solar panel installers.
+Click here to learn more about the new Inflation Reduction Act.
+To understand how the new Clean Energy Credit might apply to you, reach out to your local Macedon solar installation expert.

 State & Local Solar Incentives